geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Long March 11 | Unknown Payload at the
+Long March 2D | Unknown Payload at the
-<a href="https://en.wikipedia.org/wiki/Xichang_Satellite_Launch_Center">Unknown Pad</a> in
+<a href="">Launch Complex 9</a> in
-Xichang Satellite Launch Center, People's Republic of China
+Taiyuan, People's Republic of China
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/cn.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220823T022400">2022-08-23 02:24:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220824T025300">2022-08-24 02:53:00 UTC</a>.
 Until
-then, this launch pad will have seen 20 out of 174 launches in this region.
+then, this launch pad will have seen 36 out of 111 launches in this region.
 The mission's status is currently Go for Launch (Go) 🟩  which means:
 *current T-0 confirmed by official or reliable sources.*